Partnership. Memoir. From Analyst to Director by age 30

 How did I move so far ahead of my peers in such a short space of time?
 To a very large degree luck, timing and some very patient mentors played a role.
 I do not want to discount those elements.
 However, I did, over time, develop some unusual career strategies that are worth sharing.
 Even so, it took me a long time to agree to do this program because I am by nature a private person.
 Most FC followers would know this.
 Yet, several clients mentioned how useful my personal stories have been to them.

 For example, when I mentor associates, EMs, principals and partners I always refer to my own experiences.
 And clients find those detailed case studies of specific events in my career very useful.
-They find them useful due to the enormous details I can go into, since these are things I actually did.
+They find them useful due to the enormous details I can go into, since these are things I only discuss things I did.

 Therefore, I decided to capture everything in one place so a broader audience than my one-on-one clients can benefit.